 The wage claim hearing is similar to a very informal trial.
-The worker and the employer will testify under oath in a recorded hearing.
-They will both submit evidence about whether the wages were paid or owed.
+You and the employer will testify under oath in a recorded hearing.
+You will both submit evidence about whether the wages were paid or owed.

-Workers can increase their odds of winning at the wage claim hearing by presenting a strong and organized case for payment.
+You can increase your odds of winning at the wage claim hearing by presenting a strong and organized case for payment.
 This can require:

-- oral testimony from witnesses or coworkers who have information that supports the worker’s claim,
+- oral testimony from witnesses or coworkers who have information that supports your claim,

 - documentation that shows the unpaid wages and that rebuts the employer’s defenses, and